Coexistence of Superconductivity and Superionicity in Li$_2$MgH$_{16}$

 where $\hat{A}(E)$ is the electron spectral function, and $\bm{G}$($\bm{G}'$) is a reciprocal lattice vector of the primitive cell.
 To see the qualitative properties of the band structure of Li$_2$MgH${}_{16}$, we calculate $\rho(\bm{k},E)$ under the quasi-static approximation, i.e., instantaneous spectral functions are averaged over all ion configurations ~\cite{zacharias_fully_2020,noauthor_see_nodate}.
 The result is shown in Fig.~\ref{fig:band}(a).
 As expected, the band structure is strongly renormalized by ion diffusion and becomes qualitatively different from that in solid phase.
 The full DOS is shown in Fig.~\ref{fig:band}(b).
 We see that DOS at the Fermi surface is slightly lifted from 0.020~States$/eV/\AA^3$ to 0.024~States$/eV/\AA^3$ compared with the solid phase.
 Both values are high and are likely to support a large $\lambda$ and a high $T_c$.

-On the other hand, due to the coupling with fluctuating ions, each band acquire a finite width, which are related to the inverse lifetime of quasi-electrons.
-For states around the Fermi surface, we find that the half width $\gamma$ is about 0.51~eV, while the Fermi energy $\varepsilon_F$ is about 23~eV.
+On the other hand, due to the coupling with fluctuating ions, each band acquires a finite width, which are related to the inverse lifetime of quasi-electrons.
+From the approximated $\rho(\bm{k},E)$, we find that the half width $\gamma$ is about 0.51~eV for states near the Fermi surface, while the Fermi energy $\varepsilon_F$ is about 23~eV.
 Compared with the anharmonic solid H$_3$S, where $\gamma\sim$~0.16~eV and $\varepsilon_F\sim$~25~eV, the half width are larger, but still much smaller than the Fermi energy.
 The observation indicates that long-lived quasi-electrons persist in the system, although the ion fluctuation in Li$_2$MgH${}_{16}$ is much stronger than ordinary solids.
 This allows us to take a similar process of studying superconductivity as conventional theories.
 First, we study the propagation of quasi-electrons in the normal state.
 Then we determine the effective attractive interaction induced by the coupling with moving ions (phonon in the case of ordinary solids).